MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 1. Find the app key `aad.authority` and replace the second instance of `fabrikamb2c` with the name of the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.

-1. Find the app key `aad.signInPolicy` and replace it with the name of the sign-up/sign-in userflow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.
+1. Find the app key `aad.signInPolicy` and replace it with the name of the sign-up/sign-in user-flow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.

-1. Find the app key `aad.passwordResetPolicy` and replace it with the name of the password reset userflow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.
+1. Find the app key `aad.passwordResetPolicy` and replace it with the name of the password reset user-flow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.

-1. Find the app key `aad.editProfilePolicy` and replace it with the name of the edit profile userflow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.
+1. Find the app key `aad.editProfilePolicy` and replace it with the name of the edit profile user-flow policy you created in the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.

 ## Run the sample